icue/SteamWishlistCalendar/README.md

     * [`wishlist_history_chart.png`](/output/wishlist_history_chart.png): a line chart that shows the trend of the wishlist.
 What gets displayed here also depends on data in [`history.json`](/output/history.json).
     * [`wishlist_history_stack_plot.png`](/output/wishlist_history_chart.png): a stack plot that shows the trend of the wishlist.
 What gets displayed here also depends on data in [`history.json`](/output/history.json).
 5. You may refer to the [workflow yml file](/.github/workflows/analyze-wishlist.yml) in this repo, to automatically run the script on schedule.
 6. If you choose to publish the `.ICS` file, such as on GitHub, you may then have your calendar app subscribe to that file.
-Effectively what you get is a calendar that keeps track of the release dates of the items on your wishlist.
+Effectively what you get is a calendar that syncs with the release dates of the items on your wishlist.